 B. Attaching the top to the elastic

 After checking the top’s length, I chopped of about 1″ below where I would stitch.
 Now I did the same thing for the top as I did on the skirt.

 It was a bit difficult because now 1/2 of the elastic width is “crowded” with the skirt.
 So I went by very carefully to make sure there’s no extra layers of fabric getting caught on the sewing machine.

 Oh hey, not bad!
 After that’s done, I hand stitched the top and skirt fabric that overlap in the inside of the elastic so it’s looking neat outside AND inside.

 C. Covering the elastic

-I want to cover the zig-zag trace on the elastic band, so I cut a long strip of the stretchy black fabric (same fabric that I used to lengthen the black lace dress) and stitched it by hand.
+I wanted to cover the zig-zag trace on the elastic band, so I cut a long strip of the stretchy black fabric (same fabric that I used to lengthen the black lace dress) and stitched it by hand.
 I made sure that the stitches were “loose enough” so the elastic can still stretch freely.

 If I’m to do it again, I probably wouldn’t do an elastic casing before attaching the top and bottom parts together.

 I view this as the “Bonus” stage of the whole project.
 All the hard work is done, now I get to trim the tulle excess on the hem.
 I love this part :)

 And with that, I guess we’re ready….. *drum rolls*